top of page

 Core Residents

 The project started with Hari, the project initiator, who proposing the model of the ecovillage.
-After several gatherings, a group is starting to form, with some joining as residents in 2024.
-The aim is to continue hosting gatherings and visitors, seeing how we feel together and doing some activities to get to know each other and share visions about the ecovillage.
+After several gatherings, a group has begun to form, with four resident members as of March 2025.
+The aim is to continue hosting gatherings and visitors, aiming to attract more people to join as residents.
+We welcome interested people to stay with us for some time to see how we feel together, get to know each other and share visions about ecovillage living.

 Joining process